aprilcotwut/digit_project/README.md

   3. k-nearest neighbors

 According to some reading I have done, all of these things should achieve at 95% accuracy or better.
+# Architecture
+We need to talk about how to organize this program.
+Perhaps we could put all of the IO in a single file, and each method in another file?
+I'm working on the IO as we speak, but it's pretty trivial